 First Aid and Medication

-You should have a fully equipped first aid box in the home and in each vehicle used to carry young people.
-Your Supervising Social Worker will check first aid boxes are stocked by you when they do your annual Health and Safety check.
+You should have a fully equipped first aid box in the home, and we advise that each vehicle used to carry young people have one.
+Your Supported Lodgings Social Worker will check that first aid boxes are stocked by you when they do your annual health and safety check.
 You should make sure that you take the opportunity to attend health and safety training opportunities when they arise.

-If a young person requires first aid, you should apply first-aid if it is safe to do so, and contact their Social Worker and your Supervising Social Worker as soon as possible.
+If a young person requires first aid, you should apply first-aid if it is safe to do so, and contact their Social Worker and your Supported Lodgings Social Worker as soon as possible.
 You must not delay the process of getting medical help.

 You should always assess the situation and in a medical emergency, send for medical help and an ambulance or the police if this is needed.